 6) Anticipate issues and create fail-safes

 Even the best system will sooner or later experience some kind of error.
 What will your heating system do if a temperature sensor fails?
 What will happen if a counter on a controller input overflows?
-Anticipate such issues in advance during the planning phase, from a simple component failure to a serious functionality error caused by an unauthorized access, and then create hypothetical scenarios for solving such problems.
-With these scenarios, you can then easily implement fail-safes, fall-backs or emergency modes.
+Anticipate such issues in advance during the planning phase, from simple component failure to a serious functionality error caused by unauthorized access, and then create hypothetical scenarios for solving such problems.
+With these scenarios, you can then easily implement fail-safes, fall-backs, or emergency modes.
 For example, if a temperature sensor fails in a heating system, you can program the controller to automatically maintain a pre-defined temperature.
 You can also use these scenarios to prevent human errors by limiting the access of external users to critical system functions.

 7) Test and check your code

-In any phase of the project, it is a good practice to regularly check variable values, function blocks or code segments.
+In any phase of the project, it is a good practice to regularly check variable values, function blocks, or code segments.
 By doing that you can prevent any potential errors when starting the system, such as lighting switches not working due to a faulty variable setting, or a failure to switch heating due to a mistake in one of the function blocks.
-For the purpose of debugging, the Mervis IDE features a dedicated Debugging Mode; in this mode, all variable values are displayed in the IDE without the need of checking them individually, allowing you to quicky look for typos, wrong values or other types of mistakes.
+For the purpose of debugging, the Mervis IDE features a dedicated Debugging Mode; in this mode, all variable values are displayed in the IDE without the need of checking them individually, allowing you to quickly look for typos, wrong values or other types of mistakes.
 The system will also automatically highlight function blocks with incorrect configuration, preventing the system from working as intended.
 Last but not least, the debugging mode will allow you to display a graph of variable value changes over time.

 Mervis IDE with the Debugging Mode enabled, displaying both variable values and variable value change graph.